Chenzhou: Zilong County Tanzi Pork

 Zilong County Tanzi Pork is a famous traditional dish in Chenzhou, Hunan Province, which belongs to Hunan cuisine.
 It is said that General Zhao Zilong, a famous general of the Three Kingdoms, planned to take Guiyang County.
 During the period when he was stationed in Guiyang County, he was good at governing the army and the people.
 The army did not disturb the people and was supported by the people.
 The people called Guiyang County Zilong County.
 In order to express their love for General Zhao Zilong, the local people used pork skin and pork belly into the five-clawed chili sauce jar in Fangyuan.
 After marinating with traditional folk techniques for several months, they gave them wine and rice to General Zilong.
 The taste was fragrant and spicy, and the aftertaste was long.
 General Zilong did not want to enjoy it alone, so he gave it to the lord Liu Bei to enjoy.
 After eating, Liu Bei had a great appetite and was full of praise, and then gave him the name "Zilong County jar meat".
 Zilong County's jar meat got its name from this, and it has been passed down.

 Yongxing Roast Chicken

-"Yongxing Roast Chicken" is quite strict with the ingredients.
-The main material is a native rooster for more than two years.
-The ginger is ginger, and the oil must be made of native tea oil.
-For each step of stewing, stir-frying and slightly simmering, you must master the heat and time.
-Dry rice pepper, three-color pepper, soybean oil, chicken essence and other ingredients and seasonings are available to make a spicy and delicious roast chicken.
-There is an endless stream of people around the country who come to taste it, and they are full of praise after enjoying it.
+"Yongxing Roast Chicken" is a chicken stewed with ginger and tea oil, seasoned with pepper, soybean oil, and chicken broth.
+It is known to require careful control of the heat and cooking time.

 Anren Dou pepper

-Anren Dou pepper is the most classic famous dish in Anren County, Hunan Province.
-As long as Anren people hear this dish, they will be full of praise and clap their hands.
-When outsiders eat this dish, they all have an endless aftertaste.
-This dish is spicy and fragrant.
-It is classic but not flamboyant.
-It is low-key and willing to be lonely to accompany generations of Anren people, and can be deeply rooted in the hearts of the hearts of the symbol of disease prevention and health.
+Anren Dou pepper is a conventional dish in Anren County, Hunan Province.
+The Anren people are very fond of this dish.
+The dish can be described as spicy and fragrant.
+It is traditional, not flamboyant.
+It is known among the Anren people as a symbol of disease prevention and health.